-A tree inking is an excellent choice for behind your ear placement as it symbolizes knowledge and growth, long life, and protection.
-You might also feel drawn to these tattoos if you are a nature lover, or if you want a more abstract tribute to your ‘family tree’.
-To keep it simple yet impactful, opt for a black ink tree silhouette.
+A tree inking is an excellent choice for behind your ear placement, symbolizing knowledge and growth, long life, and protection.
+You might also feel drawn to these tattoos if you are a nature lover or if you want a more abstract tribute to your ‘family tree.’
+Opt for a black ink tree silhouette to keep it simple yet impactful.

 19. Moon Tattoo

 A beautiful and meaningful tattoo option is a moon.
 Because the moon is always waxing and waning, it symbolizes times of transition and change.
 At the same time, many cultures associate the moon with feminine energy, which is why moon tattoos are very popular with women.
 A small moon tattoo looks excellent behind your ear as it will be more visible.
 When choosing your moon tattoo, consider the significance of the design; a full moon is often associated with magic and transformation, a half-moon represents perfect balance, and a crescent moon represents the ebb and flow of energy.
 Those born under the Cancer zodiac sign might also choose a moon tattoo.

 As we grow and change over time, we must cover up our old tattoos with new ink – especially in sensitive places where laser removal might be painful.
 Bear in mind that cover-ups are often larger and darker by necessity, so they can completely obscure the old design.
 Simple tattoos are easier to cover than more detailed ink; however, a skilled artist should be able to adapt almost any behind-the-ear tattoo into a fresh new design.